- Degree Progress Advising Checklist

 D. Upper-Level COMM (9 credits)

-Students must complete 9 additional credit hours at the 3100+ level.
-Electives can come from any of the focus area lists.
+Students must complete 9 additional credit hours at the 3100+ level.* Electives can come from any of the focus area lists.
 A student may elect to fulfill 3 of these credit hours by taking a third focus area introductory course.
-A maximum of 6 credits can be counted for 4970 or 4990 (combined).
+A maximum of 3 credits in either 4970 or 4990 (combined) can be counted toward the upper level major requirements.
 Refer to the Course and Time Roster for the most up-to-date offerings.

 ANTHR/COGST/STS 4330 - How Do We Know Nature?
 Language, Knowledge and the Environment - CESH